bioexcel/2020_06_09_online_ambertools4cp2k/_episodes/08-parmed.md

 >## TIP
 >
->You can also run `parmed` with an parmed.in input file.
+>You can also run `parmed` with an parmed.in input file similarly as we did with `tleap`.
 >~~~
 >parmed system.parm7 -i parmed.in
 >~~~